hal/elemento/README.md

 Elemento is ready to be used with J2CL and GWT 3.
 It has no dependencies to classes from `com.google.gwt`.
 It only depends on

-- `com.google.elemental2:elemental2-core`
+- `com.google.elemental2:elemental2-core` version 1.0.0
-- `com.google.elemental2:elemental2-dom`
+- `com.google.elemental2:elemental2-dom` version 1.0.0
-- `com.google.elemental2:elemental2-webstorage`
+- `com.google.elemental2:elemental2-webstorage` version 1.0.0
-- `org.gwtprojec.:event.gwt-event` and
+- `org.gwtproject.event:gwt-event` version HEAD-SNAPSHOT and
-- `org.gwtproject.safehtml:gwt-safehtml`
+- `org.gwtproject.safehtml:gwt-safehtml` version 1.0-SNAPSHOT

+If you want to build with GWT you have to use the latest version (HEAD-SNAPSHOT).

 # Samples